 Aisle runners, while beautiful, are rarely practical.
 Opt for a wedding ceremony site with a natural aisle, as many of our venues offer.
 These are just as beautiful and much safer for the bridal party.

 #18 - don't DIY chair covers and sashes

-Believe or not, this is one of the most time intensive tasks of setup and tear down.
+Believe it or not, this is one of the most time-intensive tasks of setup and tear down.
 Given that the chairs are a focal point of your wedding day (and your wedding photos), you really want the chair decor to be perfect.
 Hire a pro!

 “Hire a pro for chair decor.
 For the money spent and all the time (lots of time!) spent on the clients behalf setting up, it's so much better to use Wedgewood or hire a company (include setup and breakdown!).”

 #19 - create a schedule, but keep it flexible

 The reality of a wedding is that timing will never be precise, and that's okay!
 The key is to schedule time into your plan for unexpected moments.

 "My #1 piece of advice is to make a flexible schedule.
 Make an order of events, then allow for some to be faster and some to be slower.